-- Details of management personnel who play an active role in the risk management process, including names, job titles and contact information for: - the statutory dutyholder; - the appointed responsible person(s), including deputies; - service providers, eg risk assessors, water treatment suppliers, cleaning and disinfection service providers. - An assessment of the competence of those associated with risk management, including their training records. - Identification of roles and responsibilities, including employees, contractors and consultants. - A check that you have considered removing the risk by 'substitution or elimination'. - The scope of the assessment, ie the details and entirety of the plant being assessed. - Details of the availability of an up-to-date schematic diagram, including all parts of the system where water may be used or stored. - Details of the design of the cooling system, including asset details and: - the location of any cooling towers, evaporative condensers and/or dry/wet cooling systems; - the type of cooling towers, evaporative condensers and/or dry/wet cooling systems; - the construction materials; - the pipework system; - details of system modifications; - details on safe access relating to parts of the cooling system. - Assessment of the potential for the system to become contaminated with legionella and other material, including consideration of: - the source and quality of the make-up water; - the likelihood for airborne contamination. - Details of any water pre-treatment process such as filtration, softening, particularly: - maintenance; - effectiveness; - monitoring. - Assessment of the potential for legionella to grow in the system, including a review of: - normal plant operating characteristics and periods of intermittent use;
+- details of the management personnel who play an active role in the risk management process, including names, job titles and contact information for: - the statutory dutyholder; - the appointed responsible person(s), including deputies; - service providers, eg risk assessors, water treatment suppliers, and cleaning and disinfection service providers; - an assessment of the competence of those associated with risk management, including their training records; - identification of roles and responsibilities, including employees, contractors and consultants: - a check that you have considered removing the risk by 'substitution or elimination'; - the scope of the assessment, ie the details and entirety of the plant being assessed; - details of the availability of an up-to-date schematic diagram, including all parts of the system where water may be used or stored; - details of the design of the cooling system, including asset details and: - the location of any cooling towers, evaporative condensers and/or dry/wet cooling systems; - the type of cooling towers, evaporative condensers and/or dry/wet cooling systems; - the construction materials; - the pipework system; - details of any system modifications; - details on safe access relating to parts of the cooling system; - assessment of the potential for the system to become contaminated with Legionella and other material, including consideration of: - the source and quality of the make-up water; - the likelihood for airborne contamination; - details of any water pre-treatment processes such as filtration, softening, and particularly: - maintenance; - effectiveness; - monitoring;

-- areas of low water flow or possible stagnation (eg deadlegs); - possible process contamination; - water temperatures that promote growth; - effectiveness of control measures, including chemical and physical water treatment measures, disinfection and cleaning regimes and remedial work and maintenance. - Assessment of the risk of legionella being released in an aerosol, including potential for spray or splashes escaping from the system from the cooling tower, process or associated operations during normal or abnormal use. - Assessment of the risk of people being exposed to the aerosol due to the: location of equipment; - numbers of people likely to be exposed; - likely susceptibility of exposed populations. - A review of the legionella control scheme, including: - management procedures for each stage of operation; - site records or log books, including system maintenance records; routine monitoring data; water treatment service reports; cleaning and disinfection records; legionella and other microbial analysis results; - evidence of corrective actions being implemented (eg defect/action process); - evidence of proactive management and follow-up of previous assessment recommendations or identified remedial actions; - evidence of the competence of those involved in control and monitoring activities.

-4 The assessment should include recommendations for remedial actions for the control of legionella where necessary and identify who will undertake such actions.
-Prioritise actions and set a review date for determining completion of these tasks.

-5 Further detailed information is available in BS 8580: 2010 Water quality.
-Risk assessment for Legionella control.
-Code of Practice and the Water Management Society's Guide to risk assessment for water services.
+- assessment of the potential for Legionella to grow in the system, including a review of: - normal plant operating characteristics and periods of intermittent use; - areas of low water flow or possible stagnation (eg deadlegs); - possible process contamination; - water temperatures that promote growth; - effectiveness of control measures, including chemical and physical water treatment measures, disinfection and cleaning regimes, and remedial work and maintenance; - assessment of the risk of Legionella being released in an aerosol, including the potential for spray or splashes escaping from the system from the cooling tower, process or associated operations during normal or abnormal use; - assessment of the risk of people being exposed to the aerosol due to the: - location of equipment; - numbers of people likely to be exposed; - likely susceptibility of exposed populations; - a review of the Legionella control scheme, including: - management procedures for each stage of operation; - site records or log books, including system maintenance records; routine monitoring data; water treatment service reports; cleaning and disinfection records; Legionella and other microbial analysis results; - evidence of corrective actions being implemented (eg defect action / process); - evidence of proactive management and follow-up of previous assessment recommendations or identified remedial actions; - evidence of the competence of those involved in control and monitoring activities. - A1.4 The assessment should include recommendations for remedial actions for the control of Legionella where necessary and identify who will undertake such actions.
+The actions should be prioritised and a review date set for determining the completion of these tasks. - A1.5 Further detailed information is available in BS 8580 1 2019 Water quality.
+Risk assessments for Legionella control.
+Code of practice and the Water Management Society's Guide to Legionella risk assessment for water services.